Frequently Asked Questions

 What is the LFG Football Camp?

 LFG’s primary fundraiser is the annual Lauren’s First and Goal Football Camp at Lafayette College in Easton, Pa.
 The one-day camp is open to high school student-athletes entering grades 9-12 and current high school seniors.
 It is staffed by volunteer coaches from colleges across the country.
-In 2010, LFG expanded its camp offerings to include a camp at Otterbein University in Westerville, Ohio.

 I’m a high school football coach.
 How do I register my team for the camp?